By Derek Sowers, Physical Scientist - NOAA Office of Ocean Exploration and Research

 The data collected by the Okeanos Explorer during this exploration will improve our understanding of the unique geology and biology of the New England Seamount Chain.
 Further up-close exploration of select areas within the seamount chain will be conducted in September 2014 by the Okeanos Explorer’s deep-water remotely operated vehicles, Deep Discoverer and Seirios.

-All mapping data collected during these expeditions will be available in NOAA’s public data archives within 60-90 days of the conclusion of the cruise and can be accessed via the OER Digital Atlas.
+All mapping data collected during these expeditions will be available in NOAA’s public data archives within 60-90 days of the conclusion of the cruise and can be accessed via the NOAA Ocean Exploration Data Atlas.

 During the cruise, you can receive updates about the progress of our exploration work and view live video streams showing the multibeam sonar mapping work in action by checking our website.